 Richard drew on almost four decades of leadership in the British Army for his advice to leaders on maintaining morale in business.

-He said: “Firstly, having faith in a common purpose.
+“Firstly, having faith in a common purpose.
 This entails understanding that the organisation is one and the same in function and striving to move together.

 “Secondly is faith in the leadership.
 One must have trust and feel empowered and be able to trust that their leaders have their best interests at heart.